-(6) In the event of a breakdown condition, as defined by APCD Rule 98, the requirements of said APCD Rule 98, and subsection (i) hereof for requesting a variance have been fulfilled.
+(6) In the event of a Breakdown Condition, as defined by APCD Rule 98, Breakdown Conditions: Emergency Variance, the requirements such rule, and subsection (i) hereof for requesting a variance have been fulfilled.

-(d) Before granting an emergency variance the Chairperson or designated member(s) of the Hearing Board (1) shall give the Air Pollution Control Officer an opportunity to respond to the request, and (2) may consult the Air Pollution Control Officer in order to obtain information.
+(d) Before granting an Emergency Variance the Chair or designated member(s) of the Hearing Board (1) shall give the Air Pollution Control Officer an opportunity to respond to the request, and (2) may consult the Air Pollution Control Officer in order to obtain information.

-(e) An emergency variance shall not be granted from the requirement that an Authority to Construct be secured from the Air Pollution Control District before building, erecting, altering, or replacing any article, machine, equipment or other contrivance, which may cause the issuance of air contaminants.
+(e) An Emergency Variance shall not be granted from the requirement that an Authority to Construct be secured from the APCD before building, erecting, altering, or replacing any article, machine, equipment or other contrivance, which may cause the issuance of air contaminants.

-(f) In granting an emergency variance pursuant to subdivision (a) of this Rule, the Chairperson or designated member(s) of the Hearing Board may impose conditions, as appropriate, which shall remain in effect during the term of the emergency variance.
+(f) In granting an Emergency Variance pursuant to subdivision (a) of this Rule 17, Petition for Emergency Variance, the Chair or designated member(s) of the Hearing Board may impose conditions, as appropriate, which shall remain in effect during the term of the Emergency Variance.

-(g) The Clerk of the Hearing Board shall notify the Air Pollution Control Officer when an emergency variance is granted pursuant to this rule, and within 30 days shall submit to the California Air Resources Board a copy of the order granting an emergency variance.
+(g) The Clerk of the Hearing Board shall notify the Air Pollution Control Officer when an Emergency Variance is granted pursuant to this Rule 17, Petition for Emergency Variance, and within 30 days shall submit to the California Air Resources Board a copy of the order granting an Emergency Variance.

-(h) If a variance beyond 30 days will be required, the petitioner may also file a petition for a variance of appropriate duration at the time the petition for the emergency variance is filed pursuant to Rule 10 (d).
+(h) If a variance beyond 30 days will be required, the Petitioner may also file a petition for a variance of appropriate duration at the time the petition for the Emergency Variance is filed.

 (i) Breakdown Conditions

-(1) No emergency variance for a breakdown condition as defined in APCD Rule 98 shall be granted unless the Chairperson or other designated member(s) also finds that:
+(1) No Emergency Variance for a Breakdown Condition as defined in APCD Rule 98, Breakdown Conditions: Emergency Variance, shall be granted unless the Chair or other designated member(s) finds that:

-(2) An emergency breakdown variance shall remain in effect only for as long as necessary to repair or remedy the breakdown conditions, but in no event after a properly noticed hearing to consider a petition for other than an emergency variance has been held, or 30 days from the date of the subject occurrence, whichever is sooner.
+(2) An Emergency Variance resulting from a Breakdown Condition shall remain in effect only for as long as necessary to repair or remedy the Breakdown Conditions, but in no event after a properly noticed hearing to consider a petition for other than an Emergency Variance has been held, or 30 days from the date of the subject occurrence, whichever is sooner.

-(a) Any person or entity served with a petition shall file an Answer which may;
+(a) Any person or entity served with a petition may file a response which may;

 (1) Object to the jurisdiction of the Hearing Board;